Cosmic ray transport in large-amplitude turbulence with small-scale field reversals: Turbulence simulations and particle transport

 Instead of using the particle mass $m$ to distinguish between particles of different energies, we will often use the particle gyro-radius (evaluated using the rms magnetic-field strength and $\mu \approx 0$) to describe different-energy particles,

+where $\Omega$ is the relativistic gyro-frequency.
 Higher-energy particles (larger masses $m=\gamma m_0$) correspond to larger gyro-radii.
 We note that the gyro-radius of the energetically important $\sim$GeV protons is of order $1~{\rm au} \sim 10^{-6}~{\rm pc}$ and so roughly 8 orders of magnitude smaller than typical ISM turbulence injection scales.
 Our ${\sim}1000^3$ turbulence simulations therefore properly resolve the transport of CR protons that have energies ${\gtrsim} 10^5$~GeV.

 In our MHD turbulence snapshots, the magnetic-field values are specified on a three-dimensional grid.
 To solve equation~\eqref{eq:lorentz}, we use two methods to interpolate the fields to the particles' locations: we use the triangular-shaped-cloud (TSC) interpolation method (\citealt{tsc_ref}) to evaluate (1) the magnetic field or (2) the vector potential at the particle location.
 We use method (2) primarily to make sure that the interpolation preserves $\grad\bcdot\bb{B} = 0$, so that artificial changes in particle magnetic moment are not introduced by a non-zero divergence in $\bb{B}$ (the magnetic moment, $\mu_M$, is an adiabatic invariant only if $\grad\bcdot\bb{B}=0$ is satisfied).
 Nevertheless, we generally find that both methods yield essentially the same results in large-amplitude turbulence.